discordjs/guide/guide/interactions/registering-slash-commands.md

 });
 ```

 Excellent!
-Now you've learned how to register guild specific application commands.
-We're not done yet, there's still a few more topics to cover, keep reading!
+Now you've learned how to register guild-specific application commands.
+There are still a few more topics to cover, so keep reading!

 ## Bulk-update commands